Share Post:

 In Elementor, don’t cram it into tight layouts.
 This font shines when given space, think minimalist layouts, high contrast text and background, and clean use of imagery.
 Pair it with a sans-serif to keep the overall feel balanced and fresh.

-You don’t use this one because it’s safe, you use it because you want your headlines to pop.
+You don’t use this one because it’s safe; you use it because you want your headlines to pop.
 Playfair Display feels like an old magazine cover brought into the digital age.
-Its high-contrast style gives it instant elegance, but it’s not subtle, so use it wisely.

 Inside Elementor, apply this font to hero sections, large page titles, or feature callouts.
 Avoid pairing it with another ornate font; let it be the star.
 And don’t use it for body text, it’s too tight and stylized for long reading.